There are two aims of this trip. They are simple but ambitious:

 Through sharing this journey and starting a movement, CanLive, I hope to powerfully nudge everyone into making changes which will help them enjoy the wealth of experiences our temporary existence allows us.
 Get out of the house for a walk, run, cycle, game of football, or whatever floats your boat – even if the weather’s bad you’ll feel better, I promise!
 And at the same time consider what you put into your body, the food you eat makes a big difference.
 Be kind to it!

 A key aspect of driving this change is supporting groups who already are working towards similar goals.
-Therefore the ride aims to raise a minimum of £23,000 – £1 for every kilometre cycled – for the fantastic charities 5K Your Way and Trekstock, charities which help empower CanLivers through exercise, alongside the Teenage Cancer Trust and CLIC Sargent, which both did so much to support me throughout treatment.
+We originally aimed to raise a minimum of £23,000 – £1 for every kilometre cycled – for the fantastic charities 5K Your Way and Trekstock, charities which help empower CanLivers through exercise, alongside the Teenage Cancer Trust and CLIC Sargent, which both did so much to support me throughout treatment.
 I will also be supporting like-minded organisations I encounter during the expedition.